 In recent times Montenegro has been slowly emerging as one of the most popular go-to tourist destinations, and it’s not surprising why.

-A country which is smaller than Connecticut, and with an even lower population than Stockholm, it’s home to some of the most scenic beauties in the entire world.
+A country that is smaller than Connecticut, and with an even lower population than Stockholm, it’s home to some of the most scenic beauties in the entire world.

 From old historic towns with labyrinthine streets to breathtaking UNESCO-protected parks and lakes, visiting Montenegro should be on everyone’s bucket list.

-And today we bring you our personal top 5 Montenegro destinations which we believe is a must visit for every globetrotter.
+And today we bring you our personal top 5 Montenegro destinations which we believe a must-visit for every globetrotter.

 Best Places to Visit in Montenegro

 Kotor’s UNESCO-protected Old Town is known for its exquisite picturesque view and location.

 Backed by limestone cliffs, its location near the Gulf of Kotor, which is the only ‘natural fjord of its kind in the world,’ makes Kotor an extremely popular tourist destination.